Renaissance Society of America Fellowship

 - Ask for a mentor’s or adviser’s letter of recommendation (via email): Please ask your mentor or adviser to provide a letter of recommendation.
 The student should arrange for the mentor or adviser to submit a letter of recommendation electronically directly to the Department or Program by the deadline date.

-Department nomination memos must be received by GSAS (please send to email@example.com) on or before 11:59 p.m.
+Department nomination memos must be received by GSAS (please email email@example.com) on or before 11:59 p.m.
 ET on TBD.

 Student applications must be submitted via the online application form on or before 11:59 p.m.
 ET on TBD.